 Naike Swai, L.Ac & The North Portland Wellness Center Team

-Join the Wellness Center for a free Ear Seed Treatment every second Wednesday of the month from 12:45-1:30!
-This New monthly event kicks of Feb.
+Join the Wellness Center for a free Ear Seed Treatment every second Wednesday of the month from 12:45-1:30 through June 14th!
+This New monthly Walk Williams event kicks of Feb.
 8th and continues the second Wednesday of every month.
 From 5-9 pm, Walk Williams and explore the Williams District.
 Discover one-of-a-kind Williams District deals from unique businesses.
 Follow the lighted balloons in the evening to old favorites and brand new hot spots.
 Join your neighbors for a social night out.
 Find all your needs in Williams District – food + drink, shopping, recreation, medical and services.
 Gather stamps at each participating business to be entered in to win gift certificates from area businesses.
 See the link below for a complete list of participating businesses.